-How Person Centred Counselling for depression can help
+How Person Centred Therapy for depression can help

 “Feeling depressed” is often used to describe a low mood, but depression is much more than feeling a bit down.
 It consists of a variety of feelings and emotions and can be completely draining in energy and strength.